yumoL/walkingAMaze/documentation/Implementation_document.md

         wall.precessor = from
         walls.add(neighbourWall)
 ```
 Time complexity: O(rows x cols).
-We need to check all the walls and the roads next to them.
+We need to check all the walls and the roads next to them and adding a node into an ArrayList, removing a node from an ArrayList and changing the status of a node are O(1) actions.

 Space complexity: O(rows x cols).
 We need an extra list to save the walls.